uea-teaching/computer-vision-2022/lectures/deep-learning-02.md

 ## VGG16 {data-auto-animate="true"}

-VGG [Karen Simonyan & Andrew Zisserman, 2014] is a good choice for a first step in transfer learning.
+**VGG**, Karen Simonyan & Andrew Zisserman, (2014) is a good choice for a first step in transfer learning.

 It has a relatively simple architecture: